instructor-ai/instructor/docs/blog/posts/distilation-part1.md

 Get ready to dive deep into the world of fine-tuning task specific language models with Python functions.
 We'll explore how the `instructor.instructions` streamlines this process, making the task you want to distil  more efficient and powerful while preserving its original functionality and backwards compatibility.

+If you want to see the full example checkout [examples/distillation](https://github.com/jxnl/instructor/tree/main/examples/distilations)

 ## Why You Need Instructor

 Imagine you're developing a backend service that uses a mix old and new school ML practises, it may involve pipelines with multiple function calls, validations, and data processing.
 Sounds cumbersome, right?
 That's where `Instructor` comes in.
 It simplifies complex procedures, making them more efficient and easier to manage by adding a decorator to your function that will automatically generate a dataset for fine-tuning and help you swap out the function implementation.